Pre-election day events of the 2006 Singaporean general election

 These are the events concerning the 2006 Singaporean general election which occurred before the polling day on 6 May 2006.

 Pre–nomination day events

 New candidates

 This election was expected to have a large number of new candidates as the major political parties had undergone self-renewal in recent years, many of whom belong to the post-1965 generation.
 PAP had introduced 24 new candidates.
 Opposition fielded a total of 25 new candidates, in which the two opposition parties that held a seat, the Workers' Party and the Singapore Democratic Alliance introduced 15 and eight new candidates, respectively.
 Singapore Democratic Party, a group which did not win any seats in the last election, fielded two new candidates.
 A total of 49 brand-new candidates (including 11 female candidates, seven from PAP, four from WP and one from SDP) participated in the election.

-Candidates who switched parties

-This election features a number of candidates who have switched political parties.

 Politicians who are retiring

 All politicians who were retiring or stepping down from their seats were from the People's Action Party.